 @DisplayName("Simple multiplication should work") (3)

-public void testMultiply() {
+void testMultiply() {

-assertEquals(20, calculator.multiply(4,5), (4)
+assertEquals(20, calculator.multiply(4, 5), (4)

 "Regular multiplication should work"); (5)